Trending Topics

 America has seen record-setting heat over the past few summers, putting tens of millions of people, as well as the public safety professionals who care for them, at risk of heat emergencies.
 As the mercury rises, conditions become dangerous for anyone working outdoors or living in a residence without air conditioning.

-At the end of this article, download an infographic for extreme heat safety.
+[Complete the form on this page to download an infographic for extreme heat safety]

 As you prepare for a heatwave in your community, here are a few things to keep in mind.